ibigen/ReporType/readme.md

 > **output_name**: name of your final csv output file (default: output_name=all_samples)<br>
 > **output_directory**: directory for your results (default: output_directory=results/)<br>
-> **tecnology**: especify the tecnologies you are going to analyse.
+> **input_format**: especify the input format you are going to analyse.
 If you leave it with the default, all samples of the given folder will be analysed.
 Your opcions are: fasta,nanopore,illumina_single,illumina_paired,sanger, or any.
-You must separete them with a coma (default: tecnology=any)<br>
+You must separete them with a coma (default: input_format=any)<br>
 > **multi_fasta**: if you are going to analyse any multi-fasta files, give the name of each multi-fasta file.
 You can chosse "all" if all of your fasta files are multi-fasta(default: multi_fasta=none).<br>
 > **threads**: threads you which to use (default: threads=2).<br>